TheresaLui/SelfHelpContent_v2/articles/microsoft.dataexplorer/resultset-large-queryfailures.md

 # Azure Data Explorer query failures

 <!--issueDescription-->
-Your Azure Data Explorer is having query result set has exceeded the internal limit failures and it is a kind of partial query failure that happens when the query's result has exceeded a limit on the number of records or a limit on the total amount of data.
+Your Azure Data Explorer is having query result set has exceeded the internal limit failures and it is a partial query failure that happens when the query's result has exceeded a limit on the number of records or a limit on the total amount of data.
 <!--/issueDescription-->

 ## **Recommended Documents**

-- Use [this reference](https://docs.microsoft.com/azure/data-explorer/kusto/concepts/resulttruncation) to assist in possible courses of action to avoid these errors
+- Follow [result truncation concepts](https://docs.microsoft.com/azure/data-explorer/kusto/concepts/resulttruncation) to assist in possible courses of action to avoid these errors